 Trump, GOP go on offensive in Calif., where Democrats lay stakes for big midterm wins

-Democrats are banking on a changing political tide in southern California to win a handful of Republican-held seats there and propel them toward taking control of the U.S. House.
+Democrats are banking on a changing political tide in Southern California to win a handful of Republican-held seats in the region and propel them toward taking control of the U.S. House.

 But recent efforts by Republicans lawmakers -- including growing opposition to the state’s so-called sanctuary city laws -- suggest that voters in the region still hold conservative values and support President Trump.